etienneq/star-trek-timeline/doc/items-files.md

 To define that a section belongs to a story the number must be set to '--'.
 Corresponding sections must follow immediately after it's parent entry.

-Sections inherit title, publication date and description from it's parent entry.
+Sections inherit number, title, publication date and description from it's parent entry.

 [back to index](../README.md)